FulanXisen/raspi4b-hid/README.md

-# Raspberry Pi Zero as HID keyboard device
+# Raspberry Pi 4B as HID keyboard device

-The following instructions will turn *Raspberry Pi Zero* into a HID keyboard to perform keystroke injection.
+The following instructions will turn *Raspberry Pi 4B* into a HID keyboard to perform keystroke injection.

 *Note*:

-- This will only work on `Zero` or `Zero W` model only, not the `3B+`, `3B`, etc.
+- This was only verified on `4B` and `Windows 11`.

 ## How this works

-I don't really understand about modifying system files in the setup part.
-However, it helps us to turn Raspberry Pi Zero into a keyboard when we connect the OTG port on Raspberry Pi Zero with our PC USB port.
+1. Use RPi-4B's TYPC-C OTG port, let RPi act as a USB peripheral device.
+    -  USB has HOST mode and DEVICE mode, RPi-4B's 2 USB2.0 and 2 USB3.0 port work in HOST mode by default.
+    -  Normally, RPi-4B doesn't have the ability to switch directly to USB device mode.
+    -  OTG allows a device to be either a host or a device, and to switch between the two.
+2. Create Keyboard device via HID

 In order to send key pressed or released commands, we only need to write HID report to `/dev/hidg0`.